RensJAM/Budget-Tracker/README.md

 # Budget-Tracker
 My first C++ program:\
-A simple Command Line Programm made in C++ that tracks you expenses and income.
+A simple Command Line Programm made in C++ that tracks your expenses and income.